loriane-untz/trecktrack/README.md

 - As a user, I want to be able to mark a hike as complete on my hikes-to-do list.
 - As a user, I want to have the option to save to file any changes made in the program (meaning the Completed and the To-Do list).
 - As a user, I want to be able to load my lists from a file at any time.
-- As a user, when I quit the application or load a previous file, I want to be reminded to save my current lists to a file and I want to have the option to do so or not.
+- As a user, when I quit the application, I want to be reminded to save my current lists to a file and I want to have the option to do so or not.